anfarley07/anfarley07.github.io/_portfolio/frontporch.md

 short-description: Your neighborhood chat

 ---
 Front Porch is a chatroom platform that lets you connect with friends around the world.
 Growing up in the south, the front porch was where life happened – friends stopped by, neighbors would gather, and it was the best place to catch the latest gossip.
-Being far from home, I wanted to recreate that feeling – a place where drop in, catch up, and share what’s new.
+Being far from home, I wanted to recreate that feeling – a place where you can drop in, catch up, and share what’s new.

 From a coding and design standpoint, this was my first self-directed project.
 Bloc’s apprenticeship program provided user stories and some basic direction on new concepts, like setting up a Firebase database, but mostly I was left to my own devices.
 Unfortunately, my own devices aren’t that great at design -  that’s something I hope to work on improving over time!
 For now, it’s functional, and that’s close enough for government work while I move on to learn even more skills.